-In stage two of your election setup, the "Ballot" stage, click the "+ Add position or question" button.
+In stage two of your vote setup, the "Ballot" stage, click the "+ Add position or question" button.

 From the window that will appear, you can either select the second option ("Multiple candidates for 2 or more vacancies — eg. vote for 3 of 5 directors:"), or start with a blank question.